Ezekiel's Prayer

 Come with your light into our time, so that sins may be forgiven and people may find salvation.
 Remember those who are in great distress.

-Praise be to your name forever.
-Amen.”
+Praised be your name forever.
+Amen"

 What is the meaning of Ezekiel's Prayer?